ricardsupenieks/trading_website/README.md

 ## Installation
 1. Clone this repository:git clone https://github.com/ricardsupenieks/trading_website.git
 2. Install composer composer install
-3. Register on https://finnhub.io/ to get the API key
+3. Recreate an account on https://finnhub.io/ to get the API key
-3. Rename ".env.example" to ".env" and enter the correct information in the parenthesis
+4. Rename ".env.example" to ".env" and enter the correct information in the parenthesis
+5. You can run the development website by typing in terminal: php -S localhost:8000